Mass Transfer in Tidally Heated Stars Orbiting Massive Black Holes and Implications for Repeating Nuclear Transients: Numerical Models with MESA

 We adopt the same configuration as in our analytic model in \S \ref{sec:analytic} with a $\MBH = 7\times 10^7 M_{\odot}$ point mass SMBH orbited by Sun-like ZAMS stars with an initial orbital period of 114.2 days.
 Figure \ref{fig:MESA_pTDE} shows the stellar and orbital evolution for a range of initial tidal heating parameters $\chi_i = 2.6 - 3.4$, which also translates to a range of initial eccentricities ($e_i \sim 0.965 - 0.975$).
 For our MESA models, heating is gradually turned on for numerical stability, and reaches the full value in Equation \ref{eq:Edot_para} starting 100 years after $t_{\rm ZAMS}$.

 The \textit{left} column in Figure \ref{fig:MESA_pTDE} shows the stellar radius and orbital evolution before the onset of mass transfer, measured as a function of time since ZAMS.
-The \textit{right} column shows the evolution of stellar mass, mass transfer rate, and stellar radius after RLO.
+The \textit{right} column shows the evolution of stellar mass, mass transfer rate, and stellar radius after the star begins to lose mass.
 For this range of $\chi_i$, MESA can always find a stable mass transfer solution that lasts for $\sim 10^4$yrs.
 Subsequently, the stellar evolution culminates when the radius increases as mass loss continues, driving a sharp increase in $\dot M_{\star}$, at which point MESA can no longer continue to model the dynamics of this runaway process.

 Overall, we obtain stable mass transfer rates from MESA models similar to our analytics in Section \ref{sec:analytic}, set by the tidal heating timescale instead of the gravitational wave timescale.
 Compared to our analytic model, which assumes stable mass transfer at all times, the star in our MESA model loses $\sim 20$\%-70\% of its mass before the mass transfer becomes unstable (in the case of uniform heating per unit mass throughout most of the star).
 Models with higher $\chi_i$ tend to have higher $\dot M_{\star}$, and are more prone to unstable mass transfer for our phenomenological tidal heating model.